 3. Build and test

-Building of modern product is done through version control systems like Git, which also triggers the build process automatically.
-The code is rigorously tested and validated ensure early detection of bugs.
-This continuous integration of independently constructed artifact enables the team to Dalibor continuously and deploy whenever required.
+Building modern products is done through version control systems like Git, which also triggers the build process automatically.
+The code is rigorously tested and validated to ensure early detection of bugs.
+This continuous integration of independently constructed artifacts enables the team to Dalibor continuously and deploy whenever required.

 5. Monitor and operate

 Once the deployment is live, monitoring its performance and collecting information is paramount.
 Azure DevOps collects live usage data so that your business can make informed business decisions in the future.
 You can use infrastructure as code as well as policy as code with automatic compliance policies to ensure that the deployments are secure.

 Features in Azure That Help Enable DevOps

 Azure DevOps is a highly feature-rich offering from Microsoft.
 Let us look at the new features in Azure that help it to enable DevOps.

 They enable the implementation of powerful work managers.
 When multiple teams are working on the same product, which is the normal scenario for any product development life cycle, Azure boards help track the project with Kanban board, team boards, backlogs, and custom reporting.
 Each item can be comprehensively traced, allowing for tracking of all the ideas from development to release stages.

 Azure DevOps now provides an unlimited cloud-hosted Git repository for your project.
 Besides hosting, you get support for pull requests for projects of all sizes, intelligent code search, easy forking for effective collaboration, and complete security for your code.
 You can set up a continuous integration/continuous delivery process to be triggered automatically when any pull request is completed.